Kelly Clarkson Showcases Cinched Waist In Flowing Dress While Singing Classic Whitney Houston Tune

 Kelly Clarkson‘s fans were thrilled to see her covering Whitney Houston’s classic hit, “I Wanna Dance With Somebody,” during her most recent version of “Kellyoke” on her talk show this week.
-The Voice coach stunned in a gorgeous dress that showcased the singer’s slim waist as she bopped around to the fan favorite song.
+The Voice coach stunned in a gorgeous dress that showcased the singer’s slimmer waistline as she bopped around to the fan favorite song.

 In the video from the performance, Kelly is seen rocking a stunning brown, black, and white flowing dress with long sleeves and a billowing skirt.
-While most of the elements of the gown are on the baggy side — unlike the short gown she recently wore on the show — Clarkson’s ensemble cinched in the middle to show off her waist, and recent weight loss.
+While most of the elements of the gown are on the looser side — unlike the short gown she recently wore on the show — Clarkson’s ensemble cinched in the middle to show off her waist and recent weight loss.

 Kelly accessorized her look with a gold chain around her neck, dangling gold earrings, and black shoes while she danced around with her audience members, even letting one of them sing into the mic for the performance.

-Clarkson’s blond, medium length hair was parted down the middle and worn in straight strands that fell down her back and cascaded over her shoulders.
-Her makeup was perfect like always as she opted for a fall pallet of colors, including a dark smokey eye and a berry color on her lips, which she paired with pink blush on her cheeks and long, thick lashes.
+Clarkson’s blond, medium-length hair was parted down the middle and worn in straight strands that fell down her back and cascaded over her shoulders.
+Her makeup was perfect like always, as she opted for a fall palette of colors, including a dark smokey eye and a berry color on her lips, which she paired with pink blush on her cheeks and long, thick lashes.

 ????
 OHHH I WANNA DANCE WITH SOMEBODY ????
 No better way to start a Thursday than Whitney #Kellyoke!